-With respect to international sales, we believe that we have the potential to expand our coverage within South Africa and to pursue opportunities in Europe, South America and other regions of the world.
-For example, we signed a contract with the Bahamas in early 2019.
+With respect to international sales, we believe that we have the potential to expand our coverage within South Africa and the Bahamas, and to pursue opportunities in Latin America and other regions of the world.
 By adding additional sales resources in strategic locations, we believe we will be better positioned to reach these markets.
-However, we recognize that we have limited international operational experience and currently operate only in one region outside of the United States, South Africa.
+However, we recognize that we have limited international operational experience and currently operate in a limited number of regions outside of the United States.
 Operating successfully in international markets will require significant resources and management attention and will subject us to additional regulatory, economic and political risks.
-Moreover, we anticipate that different political and regulatory considerations that vary across different jurisdictions could extend what is already a lengthy sales cycle.
+We may face additional challenges that may delay contract execution related to negotiating with governments in transition, the use of third-party integrations and consultants.
+Moreover, we anticipate that different political and regulatory considerations that vary across different jurisdictions could extend or make more difficult to predict the length of what is already a lengthy sales cycle.